 Homeless Encampments: The City will monitor any legislation to change or enforce policies addressing homeless encampments on public right-of-way.
-Additionally, the City will continue to implement the budget proviso language directing WSDOT/City of Tacoma to conduct a pilot program to address homeless encampments.
+Additionally, the City will continue to implement the budget proviso language directing WSDOT/City of Tacoma to address homeless encampments.